Robust Invariant Sets Computation for Switched Discrete-Time Polynomial Systems: Computing Robust Invariant Sets

-The termination of the value iteration algorithm is guaranteed by Theorem \ref{iteration}.
-In this way the value of $V(\bm{x})$ can be calculated on the grid points of the set $\overline{B}$.
-However, this is a computationally expensive process and as the size of the state and perturbation spaces grows, it becomes intractable.
+The termination of the value iteration in Alg. \ref{alg1} is guaranteed by Theorem \ref{iteration}, which is also uncovered in Remark \ref{Iter_no}.
+In this way the value of $V(\bm{x})$ can be calculated on the grid points of the set $X$.
+However, this is a computationally expensive process and as the size of the state and disturbance spaces grows, it becomes intractable generally.